 These competitive pressures could lead to a diminished presence of Ginnie Mae in the secondary market.
-Indeed, the reduction in Ginnie Mae activity occurs at a time when homeownership attainment among low- and moderate-income and minority house-holds remains substantially below the national housing rate, and the number of low- to moderate-income families with severe housing needs has reached a high of 5.4 million.27 The supply of capital to low- to moderate-income homebuyers could be further reduced if the GSEs were to tighten mortgage underwriting requirements (as occurred during previous cyclical downturns) or return to investment in Government-insured versus conventional mortgage finance instruments because of ongoing GSE assessments of risk.
+Indeed, the reduction in Ginnie Mae activity occurs at a time when homeownership attainment among low- and moderate-income and minority households remains substantially below the national housing rate, and the number of low- to moderate-income families with severe housing needs has reached a high of 5.4 million.
+The supply of capital to low- to moderate-income homebuyers could be further reduced if GSEs were to tighten mortgage underwriting requirements (as occurred during previous cyclical downturns) or as a result of ongoing GSE assessments of risk and return to investment in Government-insured versus conventional mortgage finance instruments.

-In the wake of a perceptible decline in the issuance of Ginnie Mae MBS, the program may compromise the size and liquidity necessary to provide the much-needed investor market support.
-It is also possible that cherry picking by Fannie Mae, Freddie Mac, and the FHLB, in which the best performing and most profitable of the Government-insured loans are selected for purchase, may lead to an increased risk profile of Ginnie Mae.
-In this case, Ginnie Mae would be left to securitize fewer loans and loans of lesser credit quality, which may result in adverse changes of prepayment parameters and other characteristics of the MBS.
+In the wake of a perceptible decline in the issuance of Ginnie Mae MBS, the program may compromise the size and/or liquidity necessary to provide the much-needed investor market support.
+It is also possible that "cherry picking" by Fannie Mae, Freddie Mac, and/or FHLB, in which the best performing and most profitable of the Government-insured loans are selected for their purchase, may lead to an increased risk profile of Ginnie Mae.
+In this case, Ginnie Mae would be left to securitize fewer loans and loans of lesser credit quality, which may result in adverse changes of prepayment parameters and other characteristics of MBS.
 In addition, Ginnie Mae can expect a decrease in the proportion of FHA loans relative to VA loans in new MBS issuances, which could lead to changes in the security's risk profile.

 From the Ginnie Mae perspective, adverse selection of Government-backed loans could have unfavorable liquidity and pricing implications for the MBS it guarantees.
-Undoubtedly, the differentially comprised Ginnie Mae pools would be risk-assessed and priced accordingly by the investment community; such an outcome could have adverse pricing implications for the Government-insured mortgage borrower in the primary market.
+Undoubtedly, the differentially composed Ginnie Mae pools would be risk assessed and priced accordingly by the investment community; such an outcome could have adverse pricing implications for the Government-insured mortgage borrower in the primary market.
 Similarly, adverse Ginnie Mae pricing implications could derive from possible reductions in program liquidity.

-It is possible that in the short term, the increased competition between the GSEs and a reduction in the supply of Ginnie Mae's full-faith-and-credit securities could result in lower borrowing costs to FHA/VA/RHS customers.
+In the short term, the increased competition between GSEs and a reduction in the supply of Ginnie Mae's full-faith-and-credit securities could result in lower borrowing costs to FHA/VA/Rural Housing Services (RHS) customers.
 However, as suggested above, during periods of economic slowdown or market crises (such as during September 1998), the volatility of demand for FHA/VA/RHS collateral may increase.
-In times of economic downturn and market volatility, the GSEs may find themselves under significant pressure to reduce their market presence due to increased risk of defaults, profitability pressures, and worsening financial conditions.
+In times of economic downturn and market volatility, GSEs may find themselves under significant pressure to reduce their market presence because of increased risk of defaults, profitability pressures, and worsening financial conditions.
 In this case, the achievement of Federal housing goals for low- and moderate-income households could be compromised.
 Such an outcome would be exacerbated if Ginnie Mae were weakened and less able to provide a stable link between primary mortgage markets and capital markets.